Dover Court International School

-Dover Court International School is an international school in Singapore.
-Founded in 1972, the school delivers the English National Curriculum and International Baccalaureate Diploma Program to 1,850 students between the ages of 3 and 18.
+Dover Court International School is an international school in Dover, Singapore.
+Founded in 1972, the school delivers the English National Curriculum and International Baccalaureate Diploma Program to 2,000 students between the ages of 3 and 18.
 Over 60 nationalities are represented in the school, with the majority of teachers coming from the United Kingdom.
 In 2015, Dover Court International School registered with the Committee for Private Education of Singapore and since April 2014 has been part of the Nord Anglia Education group of schools.
 It is a member of the Federation of British International Schools in Asia (FOBISIA), and accredited by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC).

 History

 Early history

 View of Dover Court Preparatory School Main Building (c.1970s).

 The exterior of the Ernest Alliott Foundation Block at Dover Court Preparatory School. (c.1970s).

 Dover Court International School was established in 1972 as Dover Court Preparatory School by Ernest E. Alliott.
 The brainchild of his wife Margaret Alliott, the school supervisor, Dover Court Preparatory School was established out of a shortage at the time of school places for children under the age of 13.
 Dover Court Preparatory School was first registered with the Ministry of Education of Singapore in 1972, owned and managed by International Preparatory Schools (Pte) Ltd, later known as Dover Court Preparatory School (Pte) Ltd. Both the school and the company, which was set up in April 1971, were founded by Alliott, who previously had been a British Government Headmaster in Singapore.